tayden1990/GlobGram-alpha-v2.0.0/README.md

 GlobGram is a lightweight, mobile‑first chat app powered by the Nostr protocol.
 It’s a privacy‑first, PWA‑enabled messenger with end‑to‑end encrypted DMs, Rooms, media sharing, offline support, and a focus on user data ownership.

-Built with React + TypeScript + Vite.
+Built with React 18, TypeScript, Vite, and nostr-tools.

 ## What is Nostr?